 Helping landowners learn from their peers about harvest options.

-Forest owners manage their properties to pursue their own individual financial and non-financial goals.
-Better information about available options helps make better decisions possible.
-However, limited information is currently available to forest owners in Oregon and Washington about the economics of commercial timber harvesting using a wide range of forest management techniques.
+Forest owners manage their properties to pursue their own financial and non-financial goals.
+Better information about all the available management options will help their decision-making process.
+However, Oregon and Washington forest owners currently have little information about the economics of commercial timber harvest using thinning or uneven-aged management, and how those results compare with other systems.

 Northwest Natural Resource Group (NNRG) and Oregon State University (OSU) are collaborating on a research project to understand the range of outcomes local forest owners have achieved from timber harvests that aim to accomplish a wide set of objectives.